Skip to content

 Summary

-Function pointers are the core mechanism for implementing callbacks and the strategy pattern in C. The declaration syntax is admittedly unfriendly, but once managed with typedef, they become highly practical.
-Arrays of function pointers enable table-driven dispatch logic, and the callback pattern is crystal clear through the classic example of qsort—the algorithm framework and the specific strategy are decoupled via function pointers.
-The event dispatch system is the direct application of callbacks in event-driven programming.
+Function pointers are the core mechanism for implementing callbacks and the strategy pattern in C. The declaration syntax is indeed unfriendly, but once managed with typedef, they are very practical.
+Arrays of function pointers enable table-driven dispatch logic.
+The callback pattern is clearly illustrated through the classic case of qsort—the algorithm framework and specific strategy are decoupled via function pointers.
+The event dispatch system is a direct application of callbacks in event-driven programming.

 Key Takeaways

-• [ ] Parentheses in the declaration syntax cannot be omitted: int (*p)(int) rather than int *p(int)
+• [ ] Parentheses in declaration syntax cannot be omitted: int (*ptr)(int) vs int *ptr(int).

-• [ ] The core of callbacks is "algorithm remains unchanged, strategy is replaceable"
+• [ ] The core of callbacks is "algorithm invariant, strategy replaceable."

-• [ ] void* provides genericity but sacrifices type safety; C++ templates and std::function solve this problem
+• [ ] void* provides generic capabilities at the cost of type safety; C++ templates and std::function solve this issue.

 Exercises